Nerwyn/material-rounded-theme/README.md

 2. Upload this module to your Home Assistant instance, preferable in the `config/www` folder.
    - Your `configuration.yaml` file is found in the `config` folder.
 If the `www` folder does not exist create it.
 More information about the configuration folder can be found [here](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).

+Remember!
+You must update your local copy of this module manually as update are made.

 ### Add the Module as a Resource

 1. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.